-We would like to thank the students in CMPUT 507 for their cooperation.
+We would like to thank the students in CMPUT 507 for their co-operation.
 Renee Elio, Randal Kornelsen, Ian Parsons, Paul Iglinski, Robert Lake, Carol Smith and Bob Beck helped make this experiment possible.
 Many of the ideas in this paper originated from discussions with Greg Wilson.
 Paul Lu and Greg Wilson gave valuable feedback on earlier drafts of this paper.
 Some of this research was done while one of the authors (JS) was a Visiting Professor at the Department of Computer Science, University of Limburg, Maastricht, The Netherlands.
-This research has been funded in part, by NSERC grant OGP-8173, a grant from IBM Canada Limited's Centre for Advanced Studies, and the Netherlands Organization for Scientific Research (NWO).
+This research has been funded in part by NSERC grant OGP-8173, a grant from IBM Canada Limited's Centre for Advanced Studies, and the Netherlands Organization for Scientific Research (NWO).
+A summary of this work appeared as: D. Szafron and J. Schaeffer, 'Experimentally assessing the usability of parallel programming systems', in Karsten Dekker and Rene Rehmann (Eds.), Programming Environments for Massively Parallel Distributed Systems, Birkhauser Verlag, Basel, Switzerland, 1994, pp. 195-201.